Lorrie Sparks, Principal

 There will be cooperation among all school employees founded upon respect for each other's point of view and recognition of the common goal of educating children.

-Reminder: Children may not be at school more than 10 minutes before their class begins.
-This includes afternoon Kindergarten and Developmental Kindergarten.
-Supervision is only provided at 7:40 and 11:55.
+Children may not be at school more than 10 minutes before their class begins.
+Supervision is provided at 7:40.
 Even if you are watching your child from your car, other parents assume there is playground supervision.
-Therefore, children are not allowed on the playground before 7:40 or 11:55.
+Therefore, children are not allowed on the playground before 7:40.
 Thank you for your cooperation in this matter.

 Parents, please go to the school office, not the classroom, when picking up your child from inside the building.
 Teachers cannot release a student to a parent directly from the classroom.
 At the end of the day, teachers walk their students outside to release to parents.
 Please wait outside until students are released, so the teacher will know your child is picked up safely.